vibewaybusiness-oss/clipizy/api/logging_guide.md

-# Vibewave Backend Logging Guide
+# clipizi Backend Logging Guide

 ## Overview
-The Vibewave backend uses a centralized logging system that provides detailed logging across all services with different log levels and separate log files for better debugging and monitoring.
+The clipizi backend uses a centralized logging system that provides detailed logging across all services with different log levels and separate log files for better debugging and monitoring.

 ## Log Files Structure